Python Asyncio Awaitables Tasks and Futures

 - The

-statement will return the value returned by the code block.
+awaitstatement will return the value returned by the code block.

 - Any object of class

-which when awaited causes the current Task to be paused until a specific condition occurs. - An object which implements the magic method
+asyncio.Futurewhich when awaited causes the current Task to be paused until a specific condition occurs. - An object which implements the magic method

-, in which case what happens when it is awaited is defined by that method.
+__await__, in which case what happens when it is awaited is defined by that method.

 - A Coroutine object.

-How NOT to use await
+How NOT to use await¶

 - Example: Since

-import asyncio from asyncio import Task import time urls = list(range(1, 6)) async def get_request(url: int) -> int: # send a request and assuming the the process of sending it is awaitable await asyncio.sleep(1) return url async def make_requests(): response_list = [] for url in urls: # the process of creating a task starts the function response = get_request(url) response_list.append(response) for i in range(len(response_list)): result = await response_list[i] print(result) async def main(): start_time = time.perf_counter() await make_requests() end_time = time.perf_counter() print(end_time - start_time) asyncio.run(main()) # OUTPUT # 1 2 3 4 5 # 5.00723379199917
+awaitis a blocking call, how NOT to useawaitimport asyncio from asyncio import Task import time urls = list(range(1, 6)) async def get_request(url: int) -> int: # send a request and assuming the the process of sending it is awaitable await asyncio.sleep(1) return url async def make_requests(): response_list = [] for url in urls: # the process of creating a task starts the function response = get_request(url) response_list.append(response) for i in range(len(response_list)): result = await response_list[i] print(result) async def main(): start_time = time.perf_counter() await make_requests() end_time = time.perf_counter() print(end_time - start_time) asyncio.run(main()) # OUTPUT # 1 2 3 4 5 # 5.00723379199917 - The above example is same as running synchronous code

 Only when a coroutine object is awaited a task for it is created in the event loop and its execution starts.¶